Watch the webinar now:

 What is the Kanban system?

-The Kanban system is a method for controlling processes in production and material flow that is based on the "pull principle".
+The Kanban system is a method for controlling processes in production management and material flow that is based on the "pull principle".
 Originally developed in the Japanese automotive industry, it is used to supply materials in line with demand.
 The consumption of an item signals the need for replenishment, which avoids overproduction and increases efficiency.
 Visual aids such as Kanban cards are used to control stocks and make processes transparent.

 Core elements of the Kanban system